KablamoOSS/kombustion/documentation/content/guides/plugins.md

 The prefix is then added to the start of any resources you define, seperated with `::`.
 So if we had a `Function` resource, the final resource export will be `Kablamo::Boilerplate::Function`

-> There is no enforcement on what a `Prefix` can be, excepting those in Cloudformation: `AWS::*` and `Custom::*`.
+> There is no enforcement on what a `Prefix` can be, excepting those in CloudFormation: `AWS::*` and `Custom::*`.
 If a user has two plugins that have clashing prefixes, they can use the `Alias` paramter in `kombustion.yaml` to add another name in front for example `MyAlias::Kablamo::Boilerplate::Function`

 ```go
 package main